 Adequate sleep, usually 7 to 9 hours a night for adults, and potentially an hour or two more than that for athletes, is essential to your overall health.
-Good sleep is key whether you run marathons or just take short jaunts around the neighborhood.
+Good sleep is key whether you run marathons or just take short jaunts around the neighbourhood.

 However, for proper recovery after running, you’ll need to factor more into your routine than a night of good shut eye.
-According to Danny Mackey, running rest days should be a designated time when there’s a dedicated focus on recovery, resynthesis and adaptation.
+According to Danny Mackey, running rest days should be a designated time when there’s a dedicated focus on recovery, re-synthesis and adaptation.
 As he explains: